How privacy-friendly Trustd MTD smoothes your BYOD journey

 Just as water finds its level, humans will find an easy path to accomplishing what they want to.
 Employees of varying levels of seniority in your organisation will find ways around your MDM and security policies if it’s restrictive and invasive or they’re just not bought into it.

-That leaves you with lots of shadow devices connecting to your organisation’s assets as and that leaves your confidential data and PII exposed.
+That leaves you with lots of shadow devices connecting to your organisation’s assets and that leaves your confidential data and PII exposed.

 Putting employee privacy first leads to full adoption